fabnicolas/yt-search-bot/README.md

+# YouTube search bot (yt-search-bot)

+## What is this repository about?
-# yt-search-bot, a Node.js Telegraf (Telegram) bot to share YouTube channel videos
+This project is a Node.js Telegraf (Telegram) bot to share YouTube channel videos.

 This is the code powering @ytsearchbot.